florintanasa/OpenExpertSDR/README.md

 To compile use:

- QtCreator with qt5 or qt4
+ QtCreator with qt5 or qt4 and for windows use mingw from http://www.mingw.org/ not from qt.

 or from console after clone